KirstyFurey/Doodle-Pairs/README.md

 # Doodle Pairs
 ## _JavaScript Matching Pairs Game_

-Welcome to Doodle Pairs, a JavaScript dependant matching pairs game.
+Welcome to Doodle Pairs, a matching pairs game.
 </br>
 The premise of the game is simple, turn over cards to match them and clear the board.
 </br>